top of page

 Pattern

 Geometric shapes and repetition of pattern are common themes within indigenous designs.
 Often, they represent geographic direction, calendar time and/or elements of the non-material world.
-Others are used to designate specific tribes and regions.
+Others were used to designate specific tribes and regions.

 Frida_edited.png